thakurmayanksingh/Contact-Management-System/README.md

 - **Mayank Singh** — [LinkedIn](https://www.linkedin.com/in/mayank-singh-367572246/) • [GitHub](https://github.com/thakurmayanksingh)
 - **Ishita Modi** — [LinkedIn](https://www.linkedin.com/in/ishita-modi-155676341/) • [GitHub](https://github.com/ishita230105)

-We collaborated on this project to improve our development skills and to build something helpful for the community.
 ---

 *Thanks for checking it out!
 Contributions and suggestions are always welcome.*